The 7 Best Scenic Drives in Dubai & the UAE

 The longest drive on this list.
 The E45 heads south from Abu Dhabi into the Rub al Khali, the Empty Quarter, ending at Liwa Oasis on the edge of the biggest sand desert on the planet.

 The 300-kilometre drive from Dubai changes character as you go.
 City gives way to flat gravel plains, then to massive orange dunes that reach over 300 metres high.
-The road is well-maintained, a single strip of tarmac through an absurd amount of sand.
+The road is well-maintained — a single strip of tarmac through an absurd amount of sand.
 Stop at Moreeb Dune for photos.
-If you can, stay overnight at the Qasr Al Sarab resort rather than trying to do it as a day trip.
+If you can, stay overnight at the Qasr Al Sarab resort rather than trying to do it as a day trip — the scenery is too good to rush.

 Ready to hit the road?